 In 2017, the "Transformative Science" research prize has been offered for the first time by the Wuppertal Institute and the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
+Now the prize will be awarded for the third time.

 The "Transformative Science" research prize focuses on all forms of research that spark and promote social impetus and thus involve civil society.
 Transdisciplinary research design plays a significant role in this.
 The research prize is endowed with 25,000 euros.
 The money is awarded to prize winners for their project ideas in the field of transformative science.
 The Wuppertal Institute awards the research prize, which is funded by the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
 The Wuppertal Institute sees it as recognition of its achievements in this field that the Donors' Association commissioned the Institute to coordinate the award of the Zempelin Foundation-sponsored prize for "Transformative Science".